archana6832/myFlix-client/README.md

 ## myFlix-client application (React app)

 ## Objective
-Using React, build the client-side for an application called myFlix based on its existing server-side code (REST API and database).
+Using React, build the client-side of an application based on its existing server-side code (REST API and database).